abwilliams/pd01-hello-world/README.md

 This is the first commit of PlebDev's Starter Tutorial.

-The turorial can be found at "https://plebdevs.com".
+The tutorial can be found at "https://plebdevs.com".

 Take a look for yourself.